Characters: Fallout New Vegas The Strip

-- Precision F-Strike: Happens during a Crowning Moment Of Awesome where you deliver a Bond One-Liner to him over the intercom while he thinks he's talking to the thugs/cleaners who are there to clean up your corpse.
+- Precision F-Strike: Happens during a Crowning Moment Of Awesome where you deliver a Bond One-Liner to him over the intercom while he thinks he's talking to the thugs/cleaners who are there to get rid of your corpse.

 - Sensitive Guy and Manly Man: All Roads in particular casts Swank and Benny like this.
 Benny is scheming to take on Vegas, Swank is worried about the extremes he'll go to... and about him getting cigarette burns on the carpets.